List of Coronation Street characters introduced in 2025: Dom Norwood

 Dom Norwood, portrayed by Dominic Rickhards, made his first appearance on 21 April 2025.
 He goes on a date with Jenny Connor (Sally Ann Matthews).
 Rickhards' casting was announced on 17 April 2025 and his arrival would form part of Jenny's stepdaughter, Daisy Midgeley's (Charlotte Jordan) exit storyline.
 Dom arrives after being hired by Daisy and her mother, Christina Boyd (Amy Robbins) to con her out of money, which Jenny is unaware of.
 A twist has also been announced that Dom will also flirt with Christina behind Daisy's back and also worries that Daniel Osbourne (Rob Mallard) will figure out their plot against Jenny.
-Dom will be his second role on Coronation Street after playing Michael Wall intermittently in 1998 and 2000.
+This would be Rickhards' second role on Coronation Street after playing Michael Wall intermittently in 1998 and 2000.
 Molly Moss from Radio Times described: "Rickhards's new character Dom Norwood looks set to similarly cause trouble, as he goes on a date with Jenny next week and tells her about a business venture he's involved in and persuades her to invest."